-Start with digging pits to discover if there is mineral occurrence.
-If found the mineral will be removed and safely stored.
-There after the process is complete the pit will be filled back with its top soil to recover its original shape.
+Start with digging pits to discover if there is Minerals deposit.
+Once it is found the mine material will be removed and safely stored.
+There after the process is complete the pit will be filled back with top soil to recover its original shape.